oskarhs/AutoHist.jl/docs/src/examples/algorithm_choice.md

 # Choice of algorithm
-In this section, we empirically assess the efficiency of the different algorithms provided for irregular histograms, and show how heuristics can be used to speed up the computations.[^1]
+In this section, we empirically assess the efficiency of the dynamic programming algorithm provided for irregular histograms, and show how heuristics can be used to speed up the computations.[^1]

 [^1]: **Note:** The benchmarks presented here were performed on a Windows machine with a 12th Gen Intel® Core™ i7-1255U CPU.
 Results may vary on systems with different hardware configurations.